Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_slides.md

 ## Step by Step Plan

-- **Goal**: Debian Package for Ubuntu
+- **Goal**: Create Debian package for Hello-World code to be used on Ubuntu
 - Steps:
-    1. Create installation routine
-    2. Make project packagable
+    1. Extend CMake configuration from previous lecture to have `install` target
+    2. Extend CMake configuration to contain a CPack section
-    3. Create Debian package
+    3. Extend the CMake configuration to create a Debian package
-    4. Inspect Debian package
+    4. Check the Debian package with `lintian` and potentially improve the package
 - Code is on [GitHub](https://github.com/Simulation-Software-Engineering/HelloWorld)

 ---

 ## Adding Installation Target

-- Software must be installable
 - Add `install` target for `make`
 - Should install files in appropriate location